Googolplexic/personal-website/src/assets/projects/be-square/description.md

 - High potential for further customizability
   - Source code can be modified to further add more possible functions, such as specific shapes or custom templates, allowing for huge flexibility
   - Only a small amount was implemented by us as it was a hackathon project
-  - Can also possibly allow for integration with other add-in’s
+  - Can also possibly allow for integration with other add-ons

+ ### Challenges Encountered
+ - Adobe doesn’t allow external modules on the client side, preventing an easy way to make OpenAI API calls
+ - Functions had to be called through the Node server, which required a different approach as the function calling capabilities could not call these functions directly
+ - Hackathons being hackathons
+ - Learning new technologies